binarycabin/split-nano/README.md

 - Database information
 - User email address which should gain administrative rights
 - Mail SMTP settings (or mailtrap settings)
+- A new, unused Nano Seed (obtain from a fresh NanoVault instance or some other wallet).
+DO NOT USE A SEED YOU ALREADY KEEP YOUR FUNDS ON!
+- The URI to your Nano Node and Representative you would like to use

 `compose install`